scalable-arch/SC_23-Unity-ECC/2_Error_Scenario/README.md

 - $ python run.py

 # Answer (.S files)
-Runtime : 1000000000

-CE : 0.02557000000

-DUE : 0.00000000000

-SDC : 0.97443000000

-The above answer serves as an example for OECC_OFF_RECC_OFF.S

-**Errors can be injected randomly, thus there may be slight discrepancies each time it is executed**
+- Errors can be injected randomly, thus there may be slight discrepancies each time it is executed

-The procedure involves injecting errors a million times to illustrate the probabilities of CE, DUE, and SDC occurrences

-A high CE and a low SDC are desirable

-Strive to achieve a CE of 1.000000000 (100% error correction) as exhibited in **OECC_ON_RECC_ON.S**

-However, if a CE of 100% is not attainable, the primary objective should be to reduce the SDC

-In such cases, employing the CRC code could be a beneficial method

-# Hint
-- Consider the conditions the H-Matrix must meet for 1-bit error correction and 2-bit error detection **[1]**
-- The codeword is in the default all-zero state (No-error state).
-In other words, the original message is all-zero
-- Thus, **you only need to create a decoding function**; there's no need to encode
-- Reason: Because it's a Linear code, the same syndrome appears regardless of 1->0 or 0->1 error at the same location.
-- Shortened code
-- Ex) (255, 253) RS SSC (Single Symbol Correcting) code over GF(256) -> (10,8) RS SSC code over GF(256)

 # Additional Information
 - NE: no error
 - CE: detected and corrected error
 - DUE: detected but uncorrected error
 - SDC: Silent Data Corruption
+- The codeword is in the default all-zero state (No-error state).
+In other words, the original message is all-zero
+- Thus, there's no need to encode
+- Reason: Because it's a Linear code, the same syndrome appears regardless of 1->0 or 0->1 error at the same location

 # References
 - **[1]** Hamming, Richard W. "Error detecting and error correcting codes."
 The Bell system technical journal 29.2 (1950): 147-160.
 - **[2]** M. JEDEC.
 2022.
 DDR5 SDRAM standard, JESD79-5B𝑣 1.20.
-- **[3]** Song, Yuseok, et al. "SEC-BADAEC: An Efficient ECC With No Vacancy for Strong Memory Protection."
-IEEE Access 10 (2022): 89769-89780.
-- **[4]** Kwon, Kiheon, et al. "EPA ECC: Error-Pattern-Aligned ECC for HBM2E."
-2023 38th International Technical Conference on Circuits/Systems, Computers and Communications (ITC-CSCC).
-IEEE, 2023.
-- **[5]** Kim, Dongwhee, et al. "Unity ECC: Unified Memory Protection Against Bit and Chip Errors."
-Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis.
-2023.